J-Katzen/greenieminer/miners/eth/Readme!!!.txt

 - Supports Ethereum and Siacoin solo mining.
 - Supports both HTTP and Stratum for Decred.
 - Supports both HTTP and Stratum for Siacoin.
 Note: not all Stratum versions are supported currently for Siacoin.
-- Supports Stratum for Lbry.
+- Supports Stratum for Lbry and Pascal.
 - Supports failover.
 - Displays detailed mining information and hashrate for every card.
 - Supports remote monitoring and management.